OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-16.md

 ## Proverbs 16:3

-Commit your actions to the Lord, and your plans will be established.
+Commit your actions to the Lord, and He will establish your plans.

 ## Proverbs 16:4